Nicilix/Inviter3k/README.txt

 # Inviter3k

-Lightweight World of Warcraft addon for creating, managing, and quickly inviting saved groups of BattleTags or character names.
-Provides an easy GUI, slash commands, and a minimap launcher for fast in‑game access.
+Lightweight World of Warcraft addon for creating, managing, and quickly inviting saved groups of BattleTags.
+Provides an easy GUI, slash commands, and a toggleable minimap button for fast in‑game access.

 ---

 ## Features
 - Create, rename, and delete named groups
-- Add and remove members from groups (BattleTags or character names)
+- Add and remove members from groups (BattleTags)
 - Invite an entire saved group from the GUI or with a slash command
-- Scrollable, dynamically laid-out Groups and Members panes that reflow on resize
+- Scrollable Groups and Members panes
 - Minimap launcher via LibDataBroker + LibDBIcon
 - Simple, robust slash command interface for quick chat control

 ---

 ## Installation
-1. Download or clone this repository.
+1. Download or receive the zip file.
 2. Place the `Inviter3k` folder into your World of Warcraft AddOns directory:
    - Example (Retail): `.../World of Warcraft/_retail_/Interface/AddOns/Inviter3k`
 3. Ensure required libraries are installed and enabled: